kleiton0x00/Advanced-SQL-Injection-Cheatsheet/MySQL - Boolean Based Blind SQLi/README.md

 3rd character: 115 -> **s**
 4th character: 115 -> **s**

-All 4 charachters combined together will be the first table name: **pass**
+All 4 charachters combined together will be the column table name: **pass**